×

 • Monitor upgrade progress and remedy any issues encountered.

-• Publish change logs and release notes for minor and maintenance upgrades.
+• Publish change logs and release notes for patch release upgrades.

 • Acknowledge and schedule minor version upgrades.

-• Test customer applications on minor and maintenance versions to ensure compatibility.
+• Test customer applications on patch releases to ensure compatibility.

 Capacity management